bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OutgoingLabel_2q56pakCnBwBBrSMnp550b/Documentation.md

-The label referencing the outgoing segment that starts at this referent location.
+The label of the outgoing segment that starts at this location.
 If omitted, OutgoingLabel value is equal to the IncomingLabel value.